The greatest draw to mass review sites like Yelp is also their greatest weakness - anyone can write a review.

 The first Michelin Guide

 Created in 1900 by the French tire company, Michelin, the guide was originally intended to provide useful tips for motorists in an attempt to promote car sales.
 This included a section for restaurants to eat at while out driving.
 By 1926, the restaurant section had become the guide's most popular feature.
 A rating system was established, awarding a "Michelin Star" to restaurants of exceptional quality.
-Professional food inspectors were hired to anonymously critique and ultimately award said stars.
+Professional food inspectors were hired to critique anonymously and ultimately; award said stars.

 Over time, the rating system expanded to encompass up to three Michelin Stars, along with general mentions and a "Bib Gourmand" section for cuisine that doesn't quite earn a star but is still exceptionally good (and in the case of Bib Gourmand, affordable within a particular price range).
 The star legend can be read as follows: